mbh038/CC-Statistics/power/Power.md

 Power
 ========================================================
 What chance is there that an experiment will detect a real effect?

+Based on:

+<small>Diez, D.M., Barr, C.D. and Cetinkaya-Rundel, M. (2015)
+OpenIntro Statistics 3rd edition.
+www.openintro.org.
+Section 5.4</small>

 ========================================================
 We want to collect enough data that we can detect important effects.